Queen Bee Size – Are Bigger Queens Better?

 With an average queen laying over 1000 eggs a day during peak season, that’s a lot of eggs!

-Also inside her abdomen is the “spermatheca”, this special organ that only the queen has-stores semen from her mating flights.
+Also inside her abdomen is the “spermatheca”, this special organ that (only the queen has) – stores semen from her mating flights.

 The wings of the honey bee queen only halfway down her back.
 Though she is capable of flying, flight is not her main objective.
+Wings are only used during mating and swarming.

-Judging a Queen Honey Bee by Size
+Can You Judge a Queen Honey Bee by Size

 Many factors go into evaluating the quality of a queen.
 It starts with her genetic makeup (disease resistance etc.).